-Explorer and Oceanography Professor Don Walsh is perhaps best known as the pilot of the bathyscaphe ‘Trieste’ which dived to the deepest point of the ocean (the Mariana Trench; 35,840ft) in 1960.
-As an active member of EYOS’ Advisory Board, Dr. Walsh connects EYOS to the latest developments in modern exploration and science.
+Don Walsh is an explorer and oceanography professor.
+As a member of our Advisory Board, Dr. Walsh connects EYOS to the latest developments in modern exploration and science.

 Don was educated at the US Naval Academy in Annapolis (BS in engineering), Texas A&M University (MS and PhD in oceanography), and San Diego State University (MA in political science).
 He also spent 14 months as Resident Fellow at the Woodrow Wilson International Center for Scholars at the Smithsonian.

-For the past four decades, Dr. Walsh has also worked in both Arctic and Antarctic regions including the North (5 trips) and South Poles.
-To date he has participated in over 50 polar expeditions.
+For the past four decades, Dr. Walsh has also worked in both Arctic and Antarctic regions, including the North Pole (five trips) and South Pole.
+To date, he has participated in over 50 polar expeditions.
 The “Walsh Spur” (ridge) near Cape Hallett is named for him in recognition of his contributions to the US Antarctic Program.

-In 2000, Dr Walsh was awarded The National Geographic Society’s highest award, the Hubbard Medal.
-In 2001 Dr. Walsh was elected to the National Academy of Engineering, awarded the Explorers Medal by the Explorers Club (and previously he had received their Lowell Thomas Medal) and, cited as one of the great explorers in the Life Magazine book, “The Greatest Adventures of All Time”.
+In 2001, Dr. Walsh was elected to the National Academy of Engineering, awarded the Explorers Medal by The Explorers Club (and previously he had received their Lowell Thomas Medal) and, cited as one of the great explorers in the Life Magazine book, “The Greatest Adventures of All Time”.